Maintenance In Your Apartment

-All sightings of rodents or bugs in apartments must be reported immediately, and if possible a sample brought to the CSCC office, so efforts to stop an infestation to neighboring apartments can begin.
+All sightings of rodents or bugs in apartments should be reported immediately, and if possible a sample brought to the CSCC office, so efforts to stop an infestation to neighboring apartments can begin.
 CSCC has a contract with a pest control provider that visits the complex twice a month, treating when necessary.
-There is no cost to the resident to have an apartment treated for pests, except for the extermination of bedbugs.
-When an apartment has a problem, neighboring apartments may be treated as well to prevent the spread of any pests.
+There is no cost to the resident and often neighboring apartments may be treated as well.

-Pests, especially roaches, multiply and spread rapidly such that under no circumstances will CSCC management accept excuses for refusing to comply with extermination policies.
+Pests, especially roaches, multiply and spread rapidly.
+Residents must be proactive in reporting and complying with treatment.
 Willful failure to report pests, failure to comply with the notice, or failure to keep the apartment in a manner that is clean and sanitary will result in eviction.

 - Dispose of food scraps in the garbage after use